koserLeos/bind9/doc/arm/reference.rst

    If all supported digest types are disabled, the zones covered by :any:`disable-ds-digests` are treated as insecure.

+.. namedconf:statement:: reporting-agent-domain
+   :tags: query
+   :short: Sets the EDNS Reporting Agent Domain (RAD) value

+   The EDNS Reporting Agent Domain value is a domain name to which operational and protocol errors in responses are to be reported.
+If the value is set to ``.`` then the EDNS option will not be added to the response.
+There is no default.

 .. namedconf:statement:: dnssec-must-be-secure
    :tags: deprecated
    :short: Defines hierarchies that must or may not be secure (signed and validated).